jendave/token-note-hover/README.md

 | **Story Character** | Notes - Public Notes & Private Notes     |
 | **Vampire**         | Notes - Public Notes & Private Notes     |
 | **Werewolf**        | Notes - Public Notes & Private Notes     |

-## Support

-For questions, feature requests or bug reports, please open an [issue](https://github.com/jendave/token-note-hover/issues).

-[Pull requests](https://github.com/jendave/token-note-hover/pulls) are welcome.
-Please include a reason for the request or create an issue before starting one.

-## Troubleshooting and Tips

-* If the hover does not work or causes the sidebar to move unexpectedly try the following:
-  * In the `Configure Settings`, uncheck the `Hover Enabled` box, save the settings, reload the screen, then re-check the `Hover Enabled` box.
-  * Try uninstalling and re-installing the module.
-* If the hovered note appears in the upper left corner unexpectedly:
-  * Open `Configure Settings`, select `Token Note Hover` and re-save the settings.
-* The Token Note will not display if the token is selected or showing a HUD.
-  * This ensures the note does not display when the token is being used to show other attributes.
-  * In the `Configure Settings` dialog, enable the `Core` setting checkbox for `Left-Click to Release Objects` to de-select objects easily.

 ## Credits